AdaCore/training_material/courses/rust_essentials/020_hello_world/02_creating_a_program.rst

 * From a command prompt, ensure you are in the project directory (:filename:`hello_world/`)

-* Execute the following command:
+* Execute the following command

   * :command:` cargo run`

-* You should see an output like the following:
+* You should see an output like the following

 ::